 If your basement is prone to flooding, it's better to be safe than sorry.
-Elevate any important paperwork or keepsakes to avoid an unexpected loss due to flooding.
+Elevate all items on portable or permanent shelves.
+Store any important paperwork or keepsakes in waterproof containers to avoid any unexpected loss due to flooding.